rihemebh/.Net-cheat-sheets/Ado.net/README.md

     It is a module of .Net Framework which is used to establish connection between application and data sources.

-  ADO.NET has two main components that are used for accessing and manipulating data are:
+  ADO.NET has two main components that are used for accessing and manipulating data :

   |Data provider | DataSet|
   | --- | --- |